Toyota: Product line

 Toyota officially lists approximately 70 different models sold under its namesake brand, including sedans, coupes, vans, trucks, hybrids, and crossovers.
-Many of these models are produced as passenger sedans, which range from the subcompact Toyota Yaris, compact Corolla, to mid-size Camry and full-size Avalon.
+Many of these models are produced as passenger sedans, which range from the subcompact Toyota Yaris, compact Corolla, to mid-size Camry and full-size Crown.
 Minivans include the Innova, Alphard/Vellfire, Sienna, and others.
 Several small cars, such as the xB and tC, were sold under the Scion brand.